MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialInConferencingUserState.md

 ```

 ### -Identity
 Specifies the user to retrieve.
-The user can be specified by using one of four formats: 1) the user's SIP address; 2) the user's user principal name (UPN); 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer); and, 4) the user's Active Directory display name (for example, Ken Myer).
-You can also reference a user account by using the user's Active Directory distinguished name.
+The user can be specified by using the user's SIP address, the user's user principal name (UPN) or the user's display name (for example, Ken Myer).

 ```yaml
 Type: UserIdParameter